cunialino/zellij-sessionizer/README.md

 Just `cargo build --release` and copy the wasm where you keep your zellij plugins

+As of now there are two options to use this:

+1. call `zellij pipe` with a cwd args pointing to the dir you want to session into: useful when scripting for other tools (like yazi)
+2. call `zellij pipe` without args: this will run `fd` command on default dirs (home + .config as of now) and list the sessions.

+## Roadmap

+- [ ] CLEAN THE CODE
+- [ ] accept config for all the params
+- [ ] create github release with wasm
+- [ ] launch plugin without pipes (is it actually useful?)
+- [ ] better docs

 ## Problem statement

 I was struggling to create a nice workflow to switch/create zellij sessions,